Historical Apoplexy · State Legislative Adaptations · Indiana

 three times the mortality rate of the highest grade.

-pressure -- explained less than forty percent of the
+and blood pressure, explained less than forty percent of

 (x) Dr. Robert Sapolsky's thirty-year study of wild